 Where learning takes place

-Teaching and learning takes place across the day in a variety of spaces at Clunes, including historic buildings and the student houses, the township and the diverse natural landscape of the surrounding district.
-Newly developed learning studios and a demonstration kitchen have been purpose-built for the Clunes program.
+Learning in the community Teaching and learning takes place across the day in a variety of spaces at Clunes, including historic buildings and the student houses, the township and the diverse natural landscape of the surrounding district.
+Newly developed learning studios, woodwork shop and a demonstration kitchen have been purpose-built for the Clunes program.
+Students learn on the job in a variety of local businesses.
+They learn to get their hands dirty in the vegetable garden or on the farm and they learn to push themselves outside their comfort zone with a multitude of experiences.

 Learning for life

 Student chopping up a cucumberStudents develop important and practical life skills at Clunes including household budgeting and decision-making, food planning and safe preparation, monitoring weekly energy and water consumption and cleaning.
 Cooking classes are held three times per week with support from a cooking instructor on nutrition, menus, food handling and safe use of kitchen equipment.
-Living and learning together helps students understand and appreciate negotiation, collaboration and tolerance.
+Living and learning together helps students understand and appreciate negotiation, collaboration, tolerance and conflict resolution.

 Interdisciplinary learning

-Students spend nearly one term at Clunes (eight weeks).
-Students at Clunes continue their foreign language studies and complete a standalone Mathematics unit to ensure continuity in their learning and progress.
-The Mathematics unit supports students' skill development in Mathematics while relating to their real-world experiences at Clunes.
+Students at Clunes continue their foreign language studies and complete a standalone Mathematics project to ensure continuity and progression in their learning across all key disciplines.

 Electives